CUSTOMER STORY

 Like any couple, the pair went on multiple dates early in their relationship.
 While they had an accessible vehicle — a rear-entry Dodge Grand Caravan with a manual ramp — the vehicle did not adequately meet their needs.

-Scribner said, “First of all, the car doors would open, and it’d be like—” he imitated a loud, creaky squeak, reminiscent of a shopping cart with a stuck wheel.
-“You’re dressed nicely or at a fancy restaurant, then she would have to bend down and do the straps [for my wheelchair].
-We’re parked in a handicap spot, so we‘re right up front too”, he said.
+Scribner said, “First of all, the car doors would open, and it’d be like —” He imitated a loud, creaky squeak reminiscent of a shopping cart with a stuck wheel.
+“You’re dressed nicely or at a fancy restaurant, then she would have to bend down and do the straps for my wheelchair.
+We’re parked in a handicap spot, so we’re right up front, too.”

 Choosing a BraunAbility Wheelchair Van

-Scribner shared a similar sentiment saying, “For caregivers, even if I wasn't driving, everything being push button and very easy lightens the load on your caregiver.
+Scribner said, “For caregivers, even if I wasn't driving, everything being push-button and very easy lightens the load on your caregiver.
 We all know caregivers work hard to make sure those of us with disabilities can do what we need to do.”

 The van has performed amazingly.
 Everything is built well, and I would suggest anyone take advantage of BraunAbility’s extensive research and history in making these vehicles.